 ConstructLab is the description of a collaborative construction practice working on both ephemeral and permanent projects.
 Unlike the conventional architectural process in which the architect designs and the builder builds, in constructLab, the project’s conception and construction are brought together.
 The designer builds and continues to design on site.

 The construction site is no longer the place of uncertainty where the design contends with reality, but the context in which the project can be enriched by the unexpected opportunities that occur on site.
 The designers-builders bring the site to life through their permanent presence, generating new dynamics between people and allowing them to integrate other participants.
 This synergy results in a collective work, and gives the building site a sense of place.

 The idea behind constructLab’s practice is also to rediscover a constructive intelligence in materials themselves, to design at the same time as we handle the material.
-In foreground is low-tech and simplicity.
-It is not about technical prowess but rather finding a common sense approach whose building techniques can be appropriated and used by everyone.
+In foreground are low-tech and simplicity.
+It is not about technical prowess, but rather finding a common sense approach whose building techniques can be appropriated and used by everyone.

 THE CONSTRUCTLAB HYMN

 a door to the social reality of a particular locus